krux/hyperion/README.md

 ## Note

-Due to AWS DataPipeline bug, all schemas involve data pipleine needs be available in the default search_path.
+Due to AWS DataPipeline bug, all schema involving data pipelines need to be available in the default search_path.

 For more details: https://forums.aws.amazon.com/thread.jspa?threadID=166340